Telluropyrylium: Occurrence

 Because telluropyrylium is a positively charged cation, it takes the solid form as a salt with non-nucleophillic anions like perchlorate, tetrafluoroborate, or hexafluorophosphate.

 Properties

 The positive charge is not confined to the tellurium atom in telluropyrylium, but distributes on the ring in several resonance structures, so that the α and γ positions have some positive charge.
 A nucleophillic attack targets these carbon atoms.

-The shape of the telluropyrylium molecule is not a prefect hexagon, as the bond lengths to the tellurium atom at about 2.068 Å compared to about 1.4 Å for the carbon-carbon bonds.
+The shape of the telluropyrylium molecule is not a perfect hexagon, as the bond lengths to the tellurium atom at about 2.068 Å compared to about 1.4 Å for the carbon-carbon bonds.
 The angle at the tellurium atom is also reduced to about 94°, angles at the α and γ carbon atoms in the ring are about 122° and at the β positions 129°.
 The whole ring is bent so that it forms a boat shape with an angles of 8.7° on the Te-γ axis.
 (This was measured in the crystal structure of tetraphenyl telluropyrylium-pyrylium monomethine fluoroborate.